Alan Bond (engineer)

-Alan Bond (born 1944) is a British mechanical and aerospace engineer, who served as Managing Director of Reaction Engines Ltd and associated with Project Daedalus, Blue Streak missile, HOTOL, Reaction Engines Skylon and the Reaction Engines A2 hypersonic passenger aircraft.
+Alan Bond (born June 1944) is a British mechanical and aerospace engineer, who served as managing director of Reaction Engines Ltd and associated with Project Daedalus, Blue Streak missile, HOTOL, Reaction Engines Skylon and the Reaction Engines A2 hypersonic passenger aircraft.

 Career

 Alan Bond is an engineer, with a degree in Mechanical Engineering.
 He worked on liquid rocket engines, principally the RZ.2 (liquid oxygen / kerosene) and the RZ.20 (liquid oxygen / liquid hydrogen) at Rolls-Royce under the tutelage of Val Cleaver, and he was also involved with flight trials of the Blue Streak at Woomera.

-He then worked for about 20 years at UK Atomic Energy Authority's Culham Laboratory on nuclear fusion, on the JET and RFX nuclear research projects.
+He then worked for around 20 years at UK Atomic Energy Authority's Culham Laboratory on nuclear fusion, on the JET and RFX nuclear research projects.
 He was engaged in studies for the application of fusion to interplanetary space travel.
 He is the leading author of the report on the Project Daedalus interstellar, fusion powered starship concept, published by the British Interplanetary Society.

 In the 1980s, he was one of the creators of the HOTOL space plane project, along with Dr. Bob Parkinson of British Aerospace.
 Alan Bond brought a precooled jet engine design he had invented to the HOTOL project, and this became the Rolls-Royce RB545 rocket engine.

 In 1989, he formed Reaction Engines Limited (REL) with fellow rocket engineers, Richard Varvill and John Scott-Scott.
 REL is developing a single-stage orbital space plane Skylon, and other advanced vehicles including the Reaction Engines LAPCAT A2 hypersonic airliner concept as part of the European LAPCAT programme.
 The projects have involved the practical development of hydrogen fuelled, pre-cooled air breathing rocket engines, most notably, an engine called SABRE (Synergetic Air Breathing Rocket Engine) as well as the Scimitar and STERN engines.

 Bond retired from Reaction Engines in late 2017.

 Köfels impact event

-In a self-published book co-authored with Mark Hempsell, Bond claimed to have deciphered an Assyrian clay tablet dated to 700 BC that they argued might describe an asteroid strike causing a landslide at Köfels in Tyrol in 3123 BC.
+In a self-published book co-authored with Mark Hempsell, Bond claimed to have deciphered an Assyrian clay tablet dated to around 700 BC that they argued might describe an asteroid strike causing a landslide at Köfels in Tyrol in 3123 BC.
 They relate this to the destruction of Sodom and Gomorrah.
-The landslide is normally dated to about 9800 years ago, long before the tablet was recorded and over 4500 years before the Bristol researchers' date.
+The landslide is normally dated to around 7800 BC, long before the tablet was recorded and over 4,500 years before the Bristol researchers' date.
 Bond and Hempsell have suggested that there was contamination, a claim that has been denied by other research.
-The impact theory had already been proposed in 1936 by the Austrian scientist Franz Eduard Suess and later on by Alexander Tollmann, who hypothesized impacts in around 7640 BC and 3150 BC, respectively.
+The impact theory had already been proposed in 1936 by the Austrian scientist Franz Suess and later on by Alexander Tollmann, who hypothesized impacts around 7640 BC and 3150 BC, respectively.
 The question of whether an impact caused the landslide has been researched by others and no evidence was found for an asteroid, meteorite or comet, and geologists consider it to have been caused by other factors such as 'deep creep'.